unicode-org/message-format-wg/spec/formatting.md

 If a _declaration_ exists for the _variable_, its _resolved value_ is used.
 Otherwise, the _variable_ is an implicit reference to an input value, and its value is looked up from the _formatting context_ _input mapping_.

+An implemementation MAY choose to wrap or otherwise represent all input values using the same representation it uses for all _resolved values_.

 The resolution of a _variable_ MAY fail if no value is identified for its _name_.
 If this happens, an _Unresolved Variable_ error MUST be emitted.